hazminfirdaus/hazminfirdaus/README.md

 ## ⚡️ Hi!
 I'm Hazmin ⚡️ Full-stack Developer | MSc Student
-I'm open to new opportunities in the tech world!
+### I'm open to new opportunities in the tech world!
+💬 Always open to connecting, collaborating, or learning something new.
+Feel free to explore my projects — they’re all part of my learning journey!

 [🌍 Portfolio](https://hazminchik.com) |
 [💼 LinkedIn](https://linkedin.com/in/hazminfirdaus) |